Paekākāriki: History

 Prior to European settlement, the area was contested by Māori groups including Rangitāne and Muaūpoko.
 During the 1820s the war leader Te Rauparaha defeated and expelled the earlier inhabitants, claiming the region for Ngāti Toa and their allies.
-Ngāti Haumia, a hapū of Ngāti Toa, built their pa by the mouth of the Wainui steam at the northern end of Paekākāriki.
-Te Rauparaha, whose pa was on nearby Kapiti Island, died in 1849, the same year that a road connecting Paekākāriki with Porirua was completed.
-In 1850 the New Zealand Government resettled Wainui's inhabitants and merged their pa with the new settlement of Paekākāriki.
+Ngāti Haumia, a hapū of Ngāti Toa, built their pā by the mouth of the Wainui steam at the northern end of Paekākāriki.
+Te Rauparaha, whose pā was on nearby Kapiti Island, died in 1849, the same year that a road connecting Paekākāriki with Porirua was completed.
+In 1850 the New Zealand Government resettled Wainui's inhabitants and merged their pā with the new settlement of Paekākāriki.

 Paekākāriki's history has been intimately linked with the railway, and there is a museum at the Paekākāriki railway station commemorating this heritage.
 In 1886 the Wellington and Manawatu Railway Company's line from Wellington to Longburn was completed, and Paekākāriki became an important stop on the journey.
 In 1908, the line was incorporated into the national network of the New Zealand Railways Department and became part of the North Island Main Trunk linking Wellington and Auckland, the North Island's most important line.
 In 1917, NZR withdrew dining cars from its passenger trains due to World War I economic difficulties and Paekākāriki became a main refreshment stop on the trip north; originally a temporary measure, the dining cars did not return for decades and Paekākāriki's status remained until the 1960s.